 So, what sauce goes with empanadas?
-Marinara, Salsa, Chimichurri, or a cheese-based sauce (ideally Gruyere) go particularly well with empanadas.
-Although creamy (yogurt or avocado-based), or a hot sauce can also pair nicely too.
+Marinara, Salsa, Chimichurri, Pepper, or a cheese-based sauce (ideally Gruyere) go particularly well with empanadas.
+Although creamy (yogurt, sour cream, or avocado-based), can also pair nicely too.

 What you decide to go for will depend a lot on your preferences.